kubernetes-sigs/controller-runtime/designs/multi-cluster.md

 - Do nothing.
 Controller-runtime behaviour is unchanged.

-### Multi-Cluster Integrator wanting to support cluster managers like Cluster-API or kind
+### Multi-Cluster Integrator wanting to support cluster managers like Cluster API or kind

 - Implement the `cluster.Provider` interface, either via polling of the cluster registry or by watching objects in the hub cluster.
-- For every new cluster create an instance of `cluster.Cluster`.
+- For every new cluster create an instance of `cluster.Cluster` and call `mgr.Engage`.

 ### Multi-Cluster Integrator wanting to support apiservers with logical cluster (like kcp)